 All endpoints are CORS (Cross-origin resource sharing) enabled, which means our API can be used directly in web applications without having to resort to JSONP or HTTP proxying.

 Use of the TVmaze API is licensed by CC BY-SA.
-This means the data can freely be used for any purpose, as long as TVmaze is properly credited as source and your application complies with the ShareAlike provision.
+This means the data can freely be used for any purpose, as long as TVmaze is properly credited as source and your usage complies with the ShareAlike provision.
 You can satisfy the attribution requirement by linking back to TVmaze from within your application or website, for example using the URLs available in the API.